Neal Sterling: College career

-Sterling played wide receiver at Monmouth University.
+Sterling played wide receiver for the Hawks.
 He did not see time his freshman year, ultimately redshirting.
 In his redshirt freshman year, Sterling started all 11 of Monmouth's games where he recorded 57 receptions for 677 yards and five touchdowns.
 After leading the team in receptions and receiving yards, Sterling was named Northeast Conference Offensive Rookie of the Year and was a finalist for the Jerry Rice Award, given to the nation's top freshman in the Football Championship Subdivision (FCS).
 During his sophomore campaign, Sterling recorded 33 receptions, 386 receiving yards, and five touchdowns while playing in all 10 games.
 His 33 catches were third on the team and the 386 receiving yards were second.
 In his junior year, Sterling played in all 12 of his games where he recorded 57 catches, 647 receiving yards, and six touchdowns which all led the team.
 The following year, Sterling had his best season.
 He again led the team in the three major receiving categories where he got 55 receptions, 905 receiving yards, and six touchdowns.

 Professional career

 Jacksonville Jaguars

-Sterling was drafted by the Jacksonville Jaguars in the seventh round with the 220th overall pick of the 2015 NFL draft.
+Sterling was selected by the Jacksonville Jaguars in the seventh round with the 220th overall pick of the 2015 NFL draft.
 He was waived by the team on September 4, 2015 and was signed to the practice squad.
 He was promoted to the active roster on October 20, 2015.

 In 2016, Sterling converted to the tight end position.
 He played in 10 games with one start during the 2016 season, recording 12 catches for 110 yards.

 On September 3, 2017, Sterling was waived by the Jaguars.